michaelbourne/wp-commerce7/README.txt

 *   Embed Commerce7 widgets into any page through the use of shortcodes or pagebuilder elements
 *   Full integration with popular pagebuilders like Cornerstone, Elementor, Beaver Builder, and WPBakery
 *   Full integration with Gutenberg
+*   Optional Commerce7 Product Reviews embed (stars, reviews, and schema on product and collection pages)

 This plugin relies on a third party service for it's functionality provided by [Commerce7](https://commerce7.com/).
 As an ecommerce solution, an SSL certificate is required on your website.
 Your privacy policy should be ammended to include the use of third party software for order processing.
 The plugin settings page may fetch promotional callout HTML from c7wp.com.
 No user data is transmitted.